threefoldadmin/legal/definitions.md

 Is the person or company or organization who buys The Product from The Company

+## ThreeFold Tech (TFTech)

+Sofware Technology company in Belgium.

+Has no direct relationship with the TFGrid or TFTokens.
+TFTech does not farm and ThreeFold Tokens and has no impact or does not give any direction to anything happening on the ThreeFold Grid or in relation to TFTokens.

+TFTech is the company who creates a lot of the opensource software as is used in the TFGrid.
+TFTech is also a contributor to the TF Foundation in the form of content or promotion, there is no legal connection in place.

+TFTech business model is to sell licenses and certify TFGrid farmers if that is what they require.

 ## GIG Tech

-The software company who created the software enabling the ThreeFold Grid.
-GIG Tech is selling additional services and software to allow any TF Farmer to create a Managed Capacity Farming Pool.
+The software company who created an original part of the software enabling the ThreeFold Grid back in 2017, at this point as far as we know nothing of that software is used any longer.
+GIG Tech was selling additional services and software to allow any TF Farmer to create a Managed Capacity Farming Pool.

 # Varia